mattgd/auditjs/README.md

-  --prod --production          Analyze production dependencies only -q --quiet                   Supress console logging -r --report                  Create JUnit reports in reports/ directory -v --verbose                 Print all vulnerabilities -w --whitelist <file>        Whitelist of vulnerabilities that should not break the build,
+  --prod --production          Analyze production dependencies only -q --quiet                   Supress console logging -r --report                  Create JUnit reports in reports/ directory -j --json                    Create a JSON output in the reports/ directory -v --verbose                 Print all vulnerabilities -w --whitelist <file>        Whitelist of vulnerabilities that should not break the build,
            e.g. XSS vulnerabilities for an app with no possbile input for XSS.